nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 [^calm]: Joseph Hellerstein, ["Complete CALM: A Coordination Criterion for Specifications,"](https://arxiv.org/abs/2602.09435) 2026, the current form of the CALM line: monotone specifications need no coordination.
 The correspondence with our third condition is exact over element inclusion and is stated in the paper as a correspondence, not a corollary; CALM ranges over programs and coordination, the calculus over claims and certificates, and CALM has no counterpart to the checker leg.

 [^eon]: We call it EON, for eternal, offline, now, and the mechanization carries it as a corollary of the trichotomy.
 It and its sibling EALM, which reads "endurance is logical monotonicity" and is the third condition on its own, were the intermediate results that sharpened the question before we found the full partition.
 Readers who know the CAP theorem will hear an echo.
-We hear it too, and we mark it as an analogy: the two are not mechanically tied, and we make no claim that one derives the other.
+We hear it too, and mark it as an analogy: the two are not mechanically tied, and we make no claim that one derives the other.

 [^politics]: Aristotle, [*Politics* 1326b](http://data.perseus.org/texts/urn:cts:greekLit:tlg0086.tlg035.perseus-eng1): the best city is one that can be "easily taken in at a glance," *eusynoptos*.